18F/analytics.usa.gov/docs/procedures.md

 ### GitHub Access

 The system owner and current project developers need commit rights to analytics.usa.gov project repositories ([here](https://github.com/18F/analytics.usa.gov), [here](https://github.com/18f/analytics-reporter), and [here](https://github.com/18f/analytics-reporter-api)).
-The system owner (Fabian Athayde) manages this access, granting access to new project developers when they come onboard and removing access when they leave.
+The system owner (Fabian Athayde) manages this access and retains sole ownership of operational access; no other owner should retain access to the project’s funds, accounts, or credentials.

 Specifically, current developers are managed as the `analytics.usa.gov` team in the 18F GitHub organization.